Toogii2019/Toogii2019/README.md

 -->

 I am a Network Engineer with 13+ years experience and Full-Stack Software Developer and Python Developer.
-Experience in Designing, Planning and Building, Operating and Maintaining IP Network / Telecommunication.
-Building a Front-End and Back-End of the Web Application.
+Experienced in Designing, Planning and Building, Operating and Maintaining IP Network / Telecommunication.
+Ability design and build a Front-End and Back-End of the Web Application.
 Experienced in Data Structures, Algorithms.

+### Area of Expertise

+1. Network Engineering
+2. Python Programming
+3. Web Programming (Django, Flask, JavaScript, Node.js, React.js, Bootstrap, react-bootstrap...)

 ### Programming Language:
 Python, JavaScript